liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/07-upgrading-plugins-to-liferay-7/01-adapting-to-liferay-7s-api.markdown

 - Suggests how to adapt the code.
 - Provides options, in some cases, to adapt code automatically.

-Even if you prefer tools other than Liferay @ide@ (which is based on Eclipse), you should upgrade Plugins SDK plugins using the Code Upgrade Tool first--you can use your favorite tools afterward.
+Even if you prefer tools other than Liferay Dev Studio (which is based on Eclipse), you should upgrade Plugins SDK plugins using the Code Upgrade Tool first--you can use your favorite tools afterward.
 This tutorial walks you through the steps required to use the Code Upgrade Tool:

 **Code Upgrade Tool Steps**